OrderN/CONQUEST-release/docs/CONQUEST-manual/convergence.rst

 ----------------
 ***************************

-To obtain meaningful and accurate results, it is important to choose a fine enough integration grid for a calculation.
+To obtain meaningful and accurate results, it is important to choose a fine enough integration grid for either the diagonalization or linear scaling calculations.
 The higher the ``Grid.GridCutoff``, the finer the grid.

  ::

   Grid.GridCutoff E

-We can performe a series of computations, say just to calculate the energies of the system ``Atom.MoveRun static`` by varying Grid.GridCutoff from say 100 to 400 Ha to check the convergence.
-Setting ``Grid.GridCutoff  150`` which is in Hartree is usually sufficient for most calculations, and in any case this will be checked.
+We can perform a series of computations, say just to calculate the energies of the system ``Atom.MoveRun static`` by varying Grid.GridCutoff from say 100 to 400 Ha to check the convergence.
+Setting ``Grid.GridCutoff`` which is in Hartree should be checked.

 ***************************